infobyte/faraday_agent_parameters_types/README.md

 # Faraday Agent Parameters Types

-The [faraday agents][dispatcher] run code remotely to ensure your domains.
+The [faraday agents][dispatcher] run code remotely to secure your domains.
 This info is triggered and published to a [faraday server][faraday] instance, which had set the parameters of the code.
 This repository sets the models to be used by both sides.